rikosintie/CookBook/README.md

 I plan to add Aruba AOS-CX and Cisco to the repo.

-CLick the "Watch" button at the top right to be  notified when new content is added.
+Click the "Watch" button at the top right to be  notified when new content is added.

 I got the idea from this blog